mbalduccini/docker-chromium-builder/README.md

 [`chromedp/chromium-builder`][docker-hub], suitable for use as an environment for building the Chromium source tree.

-This was created in order to automate builds/deployments of `headless_shell` for use with the Docker [`chromedp/headless-shell`][headless-shell] image.
+This was created in order to automate builds/deployments of Chromium's `headless_shell` for use with the Docker [`chromedp/headless-shell`][headless-shell] image.

-Note: you will need to have the chromium source tree already on disk.
+Note: you will need to have the Chromium source tree already on disk.

 ## Running